yashwantsinghzala/CreateReactBookSearchApp/README.md

 5. See the description and rating, and other details by clicking on individual result.

 # Technical Stack of App currently :
- 1. used redux to store data and manage it across the containers only.
+ 1. Used redux to maintain the data in store and manage it across the containers with in the app.
- 2. components consist of dump ui component  which needs data which is provided by the container component which is connected through the store.
+ 2. Components consist of dump ui component  which needs data which is provided by the container component which is connected through the store.
- 3. used sass for css modules .
+ 3. Used sass for css modules .

-# With the more time could have been done:
+# With the more time could have done below list of tasks:

 1. error handling could have been done in more detail.
 2. more test cases related to asynchronous action and api testing.